ubports/click/doc/hooks.rst

    [A-Z]), and the Click package version joined by underscores, e.g.
    ``com.ubuntu.clock_alarm_0.1``.

+ * A "short application ID" is a string unique to each application, but not necessarily to each instance of it: it is made up of the Click package name and the application name (must consist only of characters for a Debian source package name, Debian version and [A-Z]) joined by an underscore, e.g. ``com.ubuntu.clock_alarm``.
+It is only valid in user-level hooks, or in system-level hooks with ``Single-Version: yes``.

  * An integrated-with system package may add ``*.hook`` files to ``/usr/share/click/hooks/``.
 These are standard Debian-style control files with the following keys: